-7) One of the common characteristics of all organisations is \\\\\\ that defines rules, regulations and values of the organisation.

-A) an explicit goal

-B) a set of written bylaws

-C) a stated purpose

-D) a structure

-AACSB: Reflective thinking

-Learning Outcome: 1.1 Tell who managers are and where they work

-8) A political party is an example of an organisation because it is comprised of people who \\\\\\.
-A) share the same goals but different values B) share goals and function within a common structure C) function under a different set of rules and regulations D) share the same values, traditions and customs AACSB: Reflective thinking Learning Outcome: 1.1 Tell who managers are and where they work

-9) All levels of management between non-managerial employees and the top management of the organisation are termed

-A) middle managers

-B) supervisors

-C) team leaders

-D) first-line managers

-AACSB: Reflective thinking

-Learning Outcome: 1.1 Tell who managers are and where they work

-10) The work of a manager \\\\\

-A) is strictly limited to overseeing and monitoring the work of others

-B) involves only high-level tasks that require a sophisticated skill set

-C) may involve performing tasks that are not related to overseeing others

-D) does not involve interaction with non-managerial employees

-AACSB: Reflective thinking

-11) A major contribution that Taylor made to the study of management was to \\\\\\.

-A) identify the three best ways to get a job done

-B) identify the one best way to get a job done

-C) measure efficiency on a four-star scale

-D) measure inefficiency on a four-star scale

-12) Which of the following did Taylor NOT find 'appalling' in his study of workers in steel companies?

-A) Workers would only attempt to perform a job if they were shown to have aptitude for it.

-B) Workers employed different techniques for the same job.

-C) Work standards were few, if any.

-D) Worker output was only about one-third of what was possible.

-AACSB: Analytical thinking Learning Outcome: 1.1 Tell who managers are and where they work

-13) The 'creator' of scientific management was \\\\\.

-A) Henry Mintzberg

-B) Robert L. Katz

-C) Henri Fayol

-D) Frederick Winslow Taylor

-AACSB: Application of knowledge

-Learning Outcome: 1.1 Tell who managers are and where they work

-14) Taylor began to develop his theory of \\\\\\ as a result of viewing workers in steel companies.

-A) management skills

-B) the functions of management

-C) ethics-based management

-D) scientific management

-AACSB: Application of knowledge

-Learning Outcome: 1.1 Tell who managers are and where they work

-15) The transformation process of the organisational operations system is responsible for turning inputs into goods and services.
+- 7. One of the common characteristics of all organisations is [blank] that defines rules, regulations and values of the organisation.

+- A. an explicit goal

+- B. a set of written bylaws

+- C. a stated purpose

+- D. a structure

+- 8. A political party is an example of an organisation because it is comprised of people who [blank]. - A. share the same goals but different values - B. share goals and function within a common structure - C. function under a different set of rules and regulations

+D. share the same values, traditions and customs

+- 9. All levels of management between non-managerial employees and the top management of the organisation are termed [blank].

+- A. middle managers

+- B. supervisors

+- C. team leaders

+- D. first-line managers

+10. The work of a manager [blank].

+- A. is strictly limited to overseeing and monitoring the work of others - B. involves only high-level tasks that require a sophisticated skill set - C. may involve performing tasks that are not related to overseeing others - D. does not involve interaction with non-managerial employees

+- 11. A major contribution that Taylor made to the study of management was to [blank]. - A. identify the three best ways to get a job done - B. identify the one best way to get a job done - C. measure efficiency on a four-star scale - D. measure inefficiency on a four-star scale

+- 12. Which practice did Taylor find appalling in his study of workers in steel companies? - A. The lack of oversight by managers - B. The high, unrealistic work standards at the company - C. The number of prison inmates working on the shop floor - D. The low worker output

+- 13. The word management was first popularised by [blank].

+- A. Henry Mintzberg

+- B. Robert L. Katz

+- C. Henri Favol

+- D. Frederick Winslow Taylor

+14. Taylor began to develop his theory of [blank] because of viewing workers in steel companies.

+A. management skills

+- B. the functions of management

+- C. ethics-based management

+- D. scientific management

+- 15. The transformation process of the organisational operations system is responsible for turning inputs into goods and services.

+- A. True

+- B. False